Lukas Walton: Net Worth, Life & Builders Vision Impact

 The implicit objective function for Builders Vision mixes multiple terms:

-• Minimize environmental degradation metrics (ocean health index, GHG emissions)
+• Minimise environmental degradation metrics (ocean health index, GHG emissions)

-• Maximize scalable adoption of regenerative practices (food, agriculture)
+• Maximise scalable adoption of regenerative practices (food, agriculture)

 • Increase system resilience and equitable outcomes (social metrics)